sozialhelden/accessibility-cloud/README.md

+accessibility.cloud is an initiative by SOZIALHELDEN e.V., a non-profit organization based in Germany and creators of Wheelmap.org – a map for wheelchair accessible places.

+We believe in an inclusive world and want to make it easy to find accessibility information—wherever people need it.
+That’s why we want to encourage everybody to share this kind of data with each other.
+As a tool, we suggest accessibility.cloud to share data in a standardized, future-proof, easy-to-use way.

 # Accessibility Cloud  Source Code

 Welcome and thank you for reading this.

 - [Walk through script](docs/walk-through.md) – a walkthrough of the planned features for end of year
 - [Categories](docs/categories.md) - some discussion the topology for categories